Overcoming our dependency on the behaviour of others

 In many cases this is part of normal business practice: “I will deliver this service on the condition that you pay me XYZ amount.”
-Or “I will pay you this bonus, depending on whether or not you achieve your targets.”
+Or “I will pay you a bonus, depending on whether or not you meet your targets.”

-But at other times, making our actions dependent on the behaviour of others can prevent us from achieving our most important goals.
+But at other times, making our actions dependent on the behaviour of others can prevent us from achieving the goals that matter most.

-Elon Musk’s Tesla Motors provides a good example.
+The early days of Tesla Motors provide a good example.

 “Tesla Motors was created to accelerate the advent of sustainable transport.
 If we clear a path to the creation of compelling electric vehicles, but then lay intellectual property landmines behind us to inhibit others, we are acting in a manner contrary to that goal.”

 In this time of churning, the old rules are breaking down.
-Now we have a choice: either to restrict ourselves with the old dependencies, “Because that is how it’s always been.”
-Or to do it anyway and in the process not only make ourselves antifragile, but also put ourselves back in control of what we do and don’t do, become who we most want to become, and create the world we most want to create.
+This presents us with a choice: either to restrict ourselves with the old dependencies, “Because that is how it’s always been.”
+Or to do it anyway and put ourselves fully in control of whatever we do and do not do, no matter what anybody else might say or do.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.